CoreyK03/dist-sys-cwk2/README.md

 The script `function_app.py` contains Azure Functions designed to simulate the practical challenge of monitoring the environmental conditions of a scalable number of fish tanks in a tropical fish shop.
 This workflow showcases the application of Azure serverless functions for real-time monitoring and aggregation of sensor data, in the context of ensuring stable and healthy conditions of aquatic environments.
 In such a setting, scalability and availability of a solution is important, due to the importance of environment monitoring and the potential for continual addition of fish tanks with business growth.

+**Note:** This code is the initial state of the application/simulation, before increased number of tanks and time-triggered invocations for scalability demonstration.

 ## Azure Functions

 1. Time-triggered Data Simulation Function